AlexWang18/DarkDivide100/README.md

 - Wore long sleeve North Park half marathon race shirt and half tights.
 Changed long sleeve shirt to whatever Weidman had at mile 75. minimal chaffage beside early on and fixed with little vaseline.
 - Size 8 shoes felt fine for 75 miles. i normally wear 8.5 but sized half size down for Mafate Speed 4 recently (thank u Cowgill/Aaron for the free demo shoes).
 Some blisters (in detail I had issues on: bottom and side of left big toe, left pinky toe, inside right big toe, weird swelling on right pointer toe, plantar ward bloating, right pinky toe small blister) but I am guessing this is normal for 20+ hours on feet in wet conditions.
 - I don't know if you can mess up putting on a waist lamp but I felt like the light was bobbing around and distracting all night.
 The beam didn't stay in one consistent place which made confidence of footing poor.
 That's fine though as Weidman luckily brought a spare headlamp that I could use since the one I had from the start died.
 - I should've taken more caffeine at night.
 I had a small gas station 100mg caffeine chocolate when dusk hit but it probably wasn't enough.
 Surely more affiance could've helped w the energy but I was half hoping taking less would enable me to sleep better later.
+- Wish my phone didn't get locked out so I could've listened to music.
+I made a playlist specifically for the race named DDDD (iykyk).
+I now have turned off the "Tap to wake" setting on my phone so it doesn't happen again.

 ## Aftermath
 - I am very able grateful to be able to walk away from this race with seemingly no injuries and just normal fatigue